aGrUM 3.1.1

 template<typename T1, typename T2, bool Gen>

-INLINE gum::BijectionImplementation< T1, T2, Gen >::BijectionImplementation ( BijectionImplementation< T1, T2, Gen > && from)
+gum::BijectionImplementation< T1, T2, Gen >::BijectionImplementation ( BijectionImplementation< T1, T2, Gen > && from)

 privatenoexcept